avielgoh/WDI4_homework/Aviel_Goh/04-Ruby/Stock/README.md

 #### Feature request

-In the future, I would like to add conditional colouring to the price change and percentage change boxes i.e. a green background when positive and a red background when negative.
+In the future, I would like to add functionality for the user to add and track a selection of stocks with real-time updates.

 #### Links